srl-labs/nokia-segment-routing-lab/README.md

         }
     }
 ```
 Next enable Flex-Algo under ISIS.
 Only one router in the domain needs to advertise the FAD but everyone who wants to be part of the Flex-Algo topology needs to participate.
-In our case only R1 is advertising the FAD and all other routers are particpating.
+In our case only R1 is advertising the FAD and all other routers are participating.
 ```
 A:admin@R1# admin show configuration /configure router isis flexible-algorithms
     admin-state enable